 Introduction to a Software Defined Perimeter

 Security appliances can be added to the WAN to reduce the risk of remote access.
-Unfortunately, these do not overcome disadvantages such as isolation limitations, policy synchronization, operational issues, and poor user experience.
+Unfortunately, these do not overcome disadvantages such as isolation limitations, policy synchronisation, operational issues, and poor user experience.

 We need to move away from the site-centric topology approach that VPNs apply, to a model where the perimeter moves with the users.
 The combination of factors including mobile working, outsourcing, cloud adoption, and mergers require a shift from old architectures to the software-defined perimeter (SDP) model.